 Some object types have named searches that are commonly executed and are available by appending the name of the query to the end of the object type URI.
 For example, the following request retrieves the work items (tasks and issues) to which the user is currently assigned:

-You can specify the number of results you want to be returned by a given search.
-This allows the server to process the request more quickly and saves bandwidth.
+You can use count to return the number of results that match your query.
+This can be useful when you don’t need the data in the results.
+By returning only the count, the server can process the request more quickly and save bandwidth.
 For example, the request

 "count": 3